-As part of a recent workshop, we at Culture Engineers ran during the Growth Builder programme we conducted a prize draw, based on similar principles from Daniel Kahneman’s (Israeli-American psychologist) famous lottery ticket experiment.
+As part of a workshop we at Culture Engineers ran, we conducted a prize draw, based on similar principles from Daniel Kahneman’s (Israeli-American psychologist) famous lottery ticket experiment.

 We gave half the attendees a random number from one-100, and the other half a blank piece of paper where they could write any number they chose in the same range.
 Shortly before revealing the winning number, we offered to let anyone who was assigned a number, the chance to write their own number.
 The rational answer in these sorts of experiments, of course, is that there really is no difference, given a draw is pure chance, thus each number has the same odds of winning.
 However, several in the group wished to trade out their number.
 When we asked why the answers were things like “we have to take control” and “already had a number in mind”.

 Sharing stories is a great way to embed your values.
 From onboarding videos to company newsletters, quarterly meetings and team meetings